devOpifex/ambiorix-site/docs/ambiorix/07-response.md

 Every route (`get`, `post`, etc.) handler should accept the request (`req`) and the response (`res`).
 Note that routes may optionally accept a different handler for errors.

+To learn more about any of the response methods described below, please see `?ambiorix::Response`.

 ## HTML

 Send plain HTML with `send`.